15th Annual OSSM Middle School Math: An Awesome Contest 2017

 This competition is for all of Oklahoma’s 6th, 7th and 8th grade students.
 The two-round event begins early in the spring semester.

-Available Tuesday, January 1, Round One features a 40-minute test with questions based on topics that address current middle school mathematics skills and must be completed no later than Friday, February 1.
+On Friday, January 6, Round One will be available which will feature a 40-minute test with questions based on topics that address middle school mathematics skills and must be completed no later than Friday, February 28.
 The question sheet is formatted for easy scoring.

-One copy of the question sheet, answer key, answer explanation sheet and instructions for administering the test are forwarded electronically to middle school math teachers/test administrators across the state who have registered online.
+One copy of the question sheet and one answer key is sent electronically to middle school math teachers/test administrators who have registered online.
 All materials will be sent by email.

 Duplicate the test as needed.
 Test questions and answers are posted on the OSSM website after the math contest concludes.
-We encourage teachers to use a class period when convenient, for students to participate in Round One.
+We encourage teachers to use a convenient class period for students to participate in Round One.
 A Certificate of Participation is available for all Round One students.

-Individual students may compete if their local school does not.
+Individual students may compete if their local schools do not.
 Normally, parents register as the test administrator.
-Homeschooled students are also encouraged to participate.
+Home-schooled students are also encouraged to participate.

 Oklahoma School of Science and Mathematics